NS2CDT/ns2_beta/README.md

     - Decreased heal spray gestate boost by 50%.
 Each heal spray now decreases gestate time by 0.5 second (instead of 1 second).
     - Decreased HMG clip size to 100 (from 125)
     - Decreased Exosuit self repair rate to 8 armor/second (from 10)
+    - Decreased Ink Cloud cooldown to 15 seconds (from 16).

 ## Full Changelog:
 - Added a "changelog" console command to show this webpage.